 Listen to the Podcast

-But I don’t want to just talk about this Brexit deal coming up, I want to talk a Little bit more about also earnings, which we’ll have coming up a little bit later, the feds announcements that also happened, and just large scope events that happen in the market place and how you should trade as these events come up.
+But I don’t want to just talk about this Brexit deal coming up, I want to talk a Little bit more about also earnings, which we’ll have coming up a little bit later, the feds announcements that even happened, and just large scope events that occur in the market place and how you should trade as these events come up.

-As you get into trading more often and you start watching more the market day to day action, you’ll slowly start being aware of the different events that come up in trading, so as you have, for example the fed minutes get released at Janet Yellen, or the fed share start speaking, you might have earnings that come out, or even things like this that are big where the market talks about it like Brexit, you slowly start becoming aware of all these potential effects in the market place.
+As you get into trading more often and you start watching more the market day to day activities, you’ll slowly begin to be aware of the different events that come up in trading, so as you have, for example, the fed minutes get released at Janet Yellen, or the fed share start speaking, you might have earnings that come out, or even things like this that are big where the market talks about it like Brexit, you slowly start becoming aware of all these potential effects in the market place.

 Unexpected events are difficult to plan for

 In this case, we have these different events that have effects that happen on your stocks.
-Even things like Tesla right here, that had this event coming out, just not too long ago, that was going to purchase out solar city, which had some movement in the stock or the market place, so you can see it really in the tesla stock, much more than the solar city stock.
+Even things like Tesla right here that had this event coming out, just not too long ago, that was going to purchase out the solar city, which had some movement in the stock or the market place so that you can see it really in the Tesla stock, much more than the solar city stock.

-These unexpected events are a little more difficult to plan for, so what I always like to say, as you’re just getting started in training, one of the best approaches to managing and reducing your risk, and one of the easiest ways until you go ahead and modify it to your own personal liking, is to simply take off half, take off a third, take off a quarter, take off 5%, 10%, 20%, whatever amount you want in order to reduce and minimize your risk.
+These unexpected events are a little more challenging to plan for, so what I always like to say, as you’re just getting started in training, one of the best approaches to managing and reducing your risk, and one of the easiest ways until you go ahead and modify it to your liking, is to only take off half, take off a third, take off a quarter, take off 5%, 10%, 20%, whatever amount you want in order to reduce and minimize your risk.